 - Temperature regulation

-Studies relating to CBD are still new and on going however the studies that have been performed so far are showing CBD has some major positive effects in our bodies.
+Studies relating to CBD are still new and on going, however the studies that have been performed so far are showing CBD has some major positive effects in our health and bodies.
 These include:

 - Pain relief